threepointone/react-act-examples/sync.md

 });
 ```

 What could we do here?

-Let's lean on jest's [timer mocks](https://jestjs.io/docs/en/timer-mocks).
-Attempt 2:
+Option 1 - Let's lean on jest's [timer mocks](https://jestjs.io/docs/en/timer-mocks).

 ```jsx
 it("should tick to a new value", () => {